Y0URassassin/AnimalSimulator/README.txt

 Non-default modules required to run this project:
 - playsound
       NOTE: requires playsound 1.2.2 to work correctly, or errors will occur. (pip install playsound==1.2.2)
+            ALSO: if playsound fails to install, the wheel may need to be updated (pip install --upgrade wheel)

 To run this program:
       Download "Animal Simulator FINAL.zip"